-I bounce between Mac, Windows, and Linux daily — and honestly, the tools matter more than the OS at this point.
-Great software is great software, and I’ve been lucky enough to build a career on top of things that other people built well.
+I bounce between Mac, Windows, and Linux daily.
+Honestly, the tools matter more than the OS at this point.
+Great software is great software, and I’ve been lucky enough to build a career on top of things other people built well.

 IDE